uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 - If a postcondition is violated, an operation shall throw an exception derived from ``oneapi::dal::runtime_error``.

-- If descriptor is incompatible with some operation, the error shall be reported at compile-time.
+- If the descriptor is incompatible with some operation, an error shall be reported at compile-time.

 - The exact list of compatible operations and pre-/post- conditions shall be defined by :txtref:`a particular algorithm specification <algorithms>`.